Support

 Plan changes are prorated for the remainder of the month.
 The next billing cycle still aligns to month-end so bookkeeping stays predictable.

-You can use the built-in Contact Support page to open a ticket, track status, withdraw or reinstate requests, or book a meeting with the support team.
+You can use the built-in Contact Support page to open a ticket, track its status, withdraw or reinstate requests, or book a meeting with the support team.